openethereum/openethereum.github.io/Service-transaction-checker-contract.md

+---
-# Service Transaction Checker Contract
+title: Service Transaction Checker Contract
+---

 Service transaction checker contract is used by Parity to filter out transactions with zero gas price (aka service transactions).